noteed/hicks/README.md

-[UpCloud](http://upcloud.com/) is supported but in the future, other services should be added (e.g. [DigitalOcean](https://www.digitalocean.com/), [Linode](https://www.linode.com/), [Vagrant](https://www.vagrantup.com/), or already existing hosts (e.g. phisycal servers rented by the month)).
+[UpCloud](http://upcloud.com/) is supported but in the future, other services should be added (e.g. [DigitalOcean](https://www.digitalocean.com/), [Linode](https://www.linode.com/), [Vagrant](https://www.vagrantup.com/), or already existing hosts (e.g. physical servers rented by the month)).

 ## Getting started